NivonAI/nivon-wp/README.md

 # Nivon AI Chatbot and Agent for WordPress
 Free WordPress plugin for an AI chatbot and AI agent built for customer support, lead generation, and smooth ticket handoff.
-Connect your knowledge base, website, docs, and other content so your AI agent can answer customer questions, capture leads, and hand off complex conversations when needed
+Connect your knowledge base, website, docs, and other content so your AI agent can answer customer questions, capture leads, and hand off complex conversations when needed.

 Add a Nivon AI support agent to your WordPress website without editing theme files.
 Train it on your [website](https://nivon.ai/docs/websites-and-urls), [documentation and files](https://nivon.ai/docs/documents-and-files), [FAQs](https://nivon.ai/docs/faqs-and-text-content), and past conversations.
 It answers customer questions in your team's voice, captures leads, and hands off conversations that need a human.